What about Bearacade® and fire codes?

 Does Bearacade® work on all doors?

 Bearacade® was developed for interior office, classroom, and other interior rooms.
 The original Bearacade® device was designed for inward- and outward-swinging commercial doors.
-One Bearacade® works on many double doors, like those you might find in a conference room, media center, or church.
+One Bearacade® works on many double doors, like those you might find in a conference room, media center, chapel, or church.
 The B2™ was designed for inward-swinging commercial doors in office, retail, government, medical, and worship settings.
 While both can glide over simple floor transitions, they were not meant to glide over significantly raised exterior door thresholds.

 What needs to be changed on a door?